 The Board of Directors has an Audit Committee, the members of which are Jeffrey Nickel and Milton Dresner.
-The purpose of the Audit Committee is to recommend the engagement of the corporation's independent auditors and to review their performance, the plan, scope and results of the audit, and the fees paid to the corporation's independent auditors.
+The purpose of the Audit Committee is to recommend the engagement of the Company's independent auditors and to review their performance, the plan, scope and results of the audit, and the fees paid to the independent auditors.
 The Audit Committee also will review the Company's accounting and financial reporting procedures and controls and all transactions between the Company and its officers, directors, and shareholders who beneficially own 5% or more of the Common Shares.

-The Company does not have a standing Compensation Committee or Nominating Committee.
+The Company does not have a standing Nominating Committee.
 Nominees to the Board of Directors are selected by the entire Board.